 As a retiree, if your income, debt-to-income ratio, and credit score are up to snuff, you’re as likely as any other borrower to gain approval for a new home loan.
 Lenders cannot legally take age into consideration when making their decisions.

 Thinking about buying or refinancing in retirement?

-SoFi home mortgage loans come with competitive rates, no hidden fees, and as little as 10% down.
-And SoFi offers a traditional refi and cash-out refi, again with no hidden fees.
+SoFi home mortgage loans come with competitive rates, and as little as 10% down.
+And SoFi offers a traditional refi and cash-out refi.

 SoFi Loan Products

 SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
 Equal Housing Lender.

 Terms, conditions, and state restrictions apply.
 Not all products are available in all states.
 See SoFi.com/eligibility for more information.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.